nikkilr88/egghead-asciicasts/react-fundamentals/lessons/jsx-deep-dive.md

   )                             |          );
 }                               |        };
 ```

-The next thing we'll take a look at is the fact that JSX doesn't really support If statements very well, so you need to use a ternary expression.
+The next thing we'll take a look at is the fact that JSX doesn't really support `if` statements very well, so you need to use a ternary expression.
 I'm going to say, `i > 1 ?'More than one' : 'one'`.
 That's going to work just fine.
 We could also strip this down a bit and just do a double and.
 Get rid of the `false` value and that will work just fine as well.

 ``` javascript
 /* add your jsx here*/                |       "use strict";